Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Introduction

 In Section \ref{thm_sec} we defined a smooth $(M,\i)$-bundle to be a fiber bundle with typical fiber $(M,\i)$ and structure group $\Diff_+(M,N_\i)$.
 If $B$ is a smooth manifold, then it is the same as saying (by smooth approxiamation theorems we can make the transition maps smooth) $E\xra{\pi}B$ is a smooth submersion between smooth manifolds, with a smooth section $s_\i\!:\!B\to E$, such that for all $b\in B$, $(\pi^{-1}(b),s_\i(b))$ is diffeomorphic to $(M,\i)$, together with a neighborhood $\wt U\subset E$ of $s_\i(B)$ and a trivialization $t\!:B\sx (U,\i)\xra{\sim}(\wt U,s_\i)$ where $U\subset M$ is some neighborhood of $\i$.

 Throughout this article we assume the reader is familiar with the Fulton-MacPherson compactification -- having the picture in their mind; see \cite{FM} or \cite{Lescop} for reference.
-We also assume some familiarity with the original definition of Kontsevich's characteristic classes; see any one of \cite{Kontsevich}\cite{Lescop}\cite[Section 2]{WatanabeAdd}.
+Some familiarity with the original definition of Kontsevich's characteristic classes would help (see any one of \cite{Kontsevich}, \cite{Lescop}, \cite[Section 2]{WatanabeAdd} for reference), but it will not be needed until Section \ref{equiv_sec}.